oracle-livelabs/converged/microservices-with-converged-db/setup/setup-graalvm-workshop.md

    ![Enter correct component name](images/correct-comp-name.png " ")

-5. Select your database from the list and explore!
+5. Select your pre-provisioned database from the list and explore!